Skip site navigation (1)Skip section navigation (2)

 --gnu-emacs Boolean (no if unset)

-reporting errors and warnings to a format that is more easily
+ing errors and warnings to a format that is more easily parsed by

-parsed by GNU Emacs or some other program.
-It changes them from
+GNU Emacs or some other program.
+It changes them from the default

 to a form which includes the input filename: